From enjoying the beautiful waterfalls of the Niagara Escarpment to the hip art scene downtown, here is our list of the best things to do in Hamilton!

 The HMCS Haida served in World War II and the Korean and Cold Wars.

-There is much to see and learn whilst on the ship so make sure to add one of the best Hamilton attractions to your list!
+There is much to see and learn whilst on the ship in the Hamilton Harbour so make sure to add one of the best Hamilton attractions to your list!

 - Location: Pier 9-658 Catharine St N